lanceydancey/mcgrath/networking.md

 The TCP/IP model is a 4-layer model, which is much more useful in practice.
 It is also the model used by the Linux kernel, and is the model we will use for this course.
 Basically, ignore layers 1, 5, and 6 of the OSI model, and you're good to go.

 Because of the way network technology is defined, the physical layer is really just the physical portion of the link layer.
 Ethernet, as a standard, defines both physical and link layers of the OSI model.
 So why separate them?
+The TCP/IP models calls this the **link layer**.

-The network layer is basically IP and ICMP.
+The OSI network layer is basically IP and ICMP, and is called the **internet layer** in TCP/IP.
+Same layer, different name.

 The transport layer is basically TCP and UDP.
 The application layer is everything layered on top of TCP or UDP.

 It's worth pointing out here that from a networking perspective, there's no distinction between HTTP, DNS, or SSH.
 They are just applications running on top of TCP/IP.
 At the networking level, I don't care if you set up a DNS server or a gitlab instance.
 I just care what ports they are running on and what transport protocol they are using.
 Everything else is handled by the application logic.

 ## Network Hardware

-### Fabric

 ### Switches